Rules and Regulations - 2017Updated Friday December 15, 2017 by JG.

-It is the intent of the Stafford Girls Softball Association (SGSA) to follow the current “Official ASA Softball Rules” for the Senior, Junior, and Coaches Pitch divisions with the following rule modifications.
+It is the intent of the Stafford Girls Softball Association (SGSA) to follow the current “Official Babe Ruth Softball Rules” for the Senior, Junior, and Coaches Pitch divisions with the following rule modifications.
 T-Ball rules are covered under the T-Ball section of this document.

 Player Divisions: Grades:

 Junior 4th to 6th Grades

 Senior 7th to 12th Grades